Miriam Cates: Gender-critical views

 Cates has expressed gender-critical views by arguing for the importance of biological sex, "by saying that trans women are women, or by denying the importance of biological sex."
 She warned that trans advocating charities Stonewall and Mermaids taught "dangerous and contested extreme ideologies that don't have a basis in science".
 In one speech, she offered anecdotal observation that, for some men, "trans porn that led them into the trans arena."

-In 30 June 2022, during a debate surrounding relationship and sex education in the UK, Cates claimed that knowing about transgender identities could be damaging to children.
-She shared a story from Bayswater Support Group, of a 15 year old child with Asperger syndrome who began identifying as transgender.
+On 30 June 2022, during a debate surrounding relationship and sex education in the UK, Cates claimed that knowing about transgender identities could be damaging to children.
+She shared a story from Bayswater Support Group, of a 15-year-old child with Asperger syndrome who began identifying as transgender.
 Their mother was unsupportive, but the school supported the child's new gender identity.
 Cates referenced the group name, stating that Bayswater had reported a surge of parents contacting them after their children learnt about transgender people at school.

 The Bureau of Investigative Journalism approached Cates, asking for comment on her connection to Bayswater Support Group, after their investigation found that the group members encouraged sending their children to conversion therapy, and destroying their children's belongings.
-A spokesperson for Cates claimed the investigation included factual errors, and was "contrary to publicly available evidence”.
+A spokesperson for Cates claimed the investigation included factual errors, and was "contrary to publicly available evidence".
 The spokesperson refused to provide any further specific comments, and threatened The Bureau of Investigative Journalism with legal action.